alexfare/GageCalibrationTracker/README.md

 # GageCalibrationTracker
 Introducing Gage Calibration Tracker, a simple yet sophisticated gage calibration management software solution designed to simplify the task of maintaining tool calibration records.
 This user-friendly software is seamlessly integrated with Microsoft Excel, offering a highly efficient and free-running experience.

-Default Username: Admin<br>
+Default Username: "Admin"<br>
-Default Password: Admin<br>
+Default Password: "Admin"<br>

-Default SuperAdmin Password: "SuperAdmin" (This will be changable in the future)
+Default SuperAdmin Password: "SuperAdmin"

 Export / Import:
 Now featuring an export option designed to export all essential Gage data and information.
 While the export feature is readily available, we are still working on perfecting the import feature.